-These questions are difficult to answer, because the Internet has caused a paradigm shift which the law has not anticipated.
+These questions are difficult to answer because the Internet has caused a paradigm shift which the law has not anticipated

-The only safe course is to assume that if you defame someone on the Internet, you can expect trouble: after all, litigation is trouble, even if you are wholly successful in defending it.
+The only safe course is to assume that if you defame someone on the Internet, you can expect trouble, after all litigation is trouble even if you are wholly successful

-Of course, this is only the first layer of the problem - I have confined my remarks to the position of the author of defamatory matter.
-What of the service provider who "publishes" it?
+Of course, this is only the first layer of the problem.
+I have confined my remarks to the position of the author of defamatory matter.
+What of the service provider who publishes it?
 Here too, the paradigm shift sends us in search of the right metaphor for legal liability.
-Is the service provider to be treated like the publisher of a newspaper, or like the newsagent who sells the paper, or like the distributor who carriers the paper to the newsagent?
-The service provider's role may have elements of each.
+Is the service provider to be treated like the publisher of a newspaper, or like the newsagent who sells the paper, or like the distributor who carries the paper to the newsagent?
+The service provider's role may have elements of each

-Let me put a hypothetical example.
-An American citizen creates a document called "All the Dirt on Australian Politicians".
+Let me put a hypothetical example An American citizen creates a document called All the Dirt on Australian Politicians.
 Its contents are true to its title.
 His own Web page is innocuously titled.
-His service provider does not read the contents of the home page, but simply allows him to use the server for the purposes of his home page.
-An Australian surfs to the site, and is enthralled to read what his political readers have been caught at: he hasn't seen any of that in The Australian!
-He includes on his own home page a link to that site.
-He renames his own home page "Political Dirt File".
-Apart from the link, nothing in his home page is defamatory.
-A large number of Australian politicians are embarrassed by the material which has quickly become the Cool Site of the week on a growing number of Australian home pages.
+His service provider does not read the contents of the Homepage, but simply allows him to use the server for the purposes of his Homepage

+An Australian surfs to the site, and is enthralled to read what his political readers have been caught at, he hasn't seen any of that in The Australian!
+He includes on his own home page a link to that site He renames his own homepage Political Dirt File.
+Apart from the link nothing in his homepage is defamatory.

+A large number of Australian politicians are embarrassed by the material which has quickly become the Cool Site of the week on a growing number of Australian Homepages

-The problem does not readily yield to legal analysis.
-In Rindos' case, the defamation was written locally, posted locally and seen locally (eg, by the plaintiff) as well as elsewhere.
+The problem does not readily yield to legal analysis In Rinos' case, the defamation was written locally, posted locally and seen locally as well as elsewhere.
 It provides limited guidance to more complex possibilities.

-On one view, providing the link is equivalent to publishing the libel locally.
-And yet if I say to a person "Ring this telephone number and you will learn some interesting and discreditable things about your political foes" there can be no suggestion that I have thereby defamed anyone.
+On one view providing the link is equivalent to publishing the libel locally.
+Yet if I say to a person Ring this telephone number and you will learn some interesting and discreditable things about your political foes, there can be no suggestion that I have thereby defamed anyone.
 Which is the right metaphor?

 The problem might be solved by reference to the balance between freedom of speech and the protection of personal reputations.
 But even that solution depends on choosing between competing models of free speech.
-There is no escaping the international flavour of the Internet; there is no reason to suppose that our own legal and moral models will be universally adopted.
+There is no escaping the international flavour of the Internet.
+Moreover, there is no reason to suppose that our own legal and moral models will be universally adopted.

-One thing is for sure: if you injure the rich, powerful or sensitive, beware.
-See the McLibel site for a useful object lesson.
+One thing is sure: if you injure the rich, powerful or sensitive beware.
+See the McLibel site for a useful object lesson ibid I http://anthfirst.san.edu.ac.uk/mclibel/topepage.html